Intranasal Delivery Of Nemo-Binding Domain Peptide Prevents Memory Loss In A Mouse Model Of Alzheimer'S Disease

 Digital Object Identifier (DOI)

 Rangasamy, Suresh B.; Corbett, Grant T.; Roy, Avik; Modi, Khushbu K.; Bennett, David A.; Mufson, Elliott J.; Ghosh, Sankar; and Pahan, Kalipada, "Intranasal Delivery Of Nemo-Binding Domain Peptide Prevents Memory Loss In A Mouse Model Of Alzheimer'S Disease" (2015).
-Neurobiology.
+Translational Neuroscience.
 327.